greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gprestore.html.md

 :   Optional.
 Creates the database before restoring the database object metadata.

 :   The database is created by cloning the empty standard system database `template0`.

+**--copy-queue-size** int
+:   Optional.
+Specifies the number of `COPY` commands `gprestore` should enqueue when restoring a backup set.
+This option optimizes restore performance by reducing the amount of time spent initializing `COPY` commands.
+If you do not set this option to 2 or greater, `gprestore` enqueues 1 `COPY` command at a time.

 **--data-only**
 :   Optional.
 Restores table data from a backup created with the `gpbackup` utility, without creating the database tables.
 This option assumes the tables exist in the target database.
 To restore data for a specific set of tables from a backup set, you can specify an option to include tables or schemas or exclude tables or schemas.
 Specify the `--with-stats` option to restore table statistics from the backup.